maxtoroq/AspNetLib/README.md

 ### AspNetLib.Mvc.ViewEngine.Compilation

 Classes that support compiled view engines, integrates with the System.Web.Compilation namespace.
+Includes types like BuildManagerViewEngine and BuildManagerCompiledView.

 Depends on: